microsoft/vscode-webview-ui-toolkit-samples/frameworks/hello-world-solidjs/docs/extension-structure.md

 The `webview-ui` directory contains all of the SolidJS-based webview source code and can be thought of as containing the "frontend" code/logic for the extension webview.

-This directory is special because it contains a full-blown SolidJS application which was created using the TypeScript + [Vite](https://vitejs.dev/) SolidJS template.
+This directory is special because it contains a full-blown SolidJS application which was created using the TypeScript-based SolidJS template.
 As a result, `webview-ui` contains its own `package.json`, `node_modules`, `tsconfig.json`, and so on––separate from the `hello-world` extension in the root directory.

 This strays a bit from other extension structures, in that you'll usually find the extension and webview dependencies, configurations, and source code more closely integrated or combined with each other.